amikoelvis/airbnb-clone-project/README.md

 - **Property** ➝ has many ➝ **Bookings**
 - **Property** ➝ has many ➝ **Reviews**
 - **Booking** ➝ has one ➝ **Payment**

+## ✨ Feature Breakdown

+This section outlines the core features implemented in the Airbnb Clone Backend and how each contributes to delivering a functional and user-centric platform.

+---

+### 👤 User Management

+Enables users to register, log in, and manage their profile information securely.
+Authentication and authorization are implemented to protect sensitive data and restrict access to certain features based on user roles (e.g., host vs. guest).

+---

+### 🏠 Property Management

+Allows hosts to create, update, and delete property listings, including key details like location, pricing, and amenities.
+This feature ensures properties are accurately represented and searchable for booking.

+---

+### 📅 Booking System

+Enables guests to book properties for specific dates, with validation to prevent double bookings.
+It supports check-in/check-out dates and calculates the total price of the stay.

+---

+### 💳 Payment Processing

+Integrates a system to process payments securely for completed bookings.
+This ensures financial transactions are tracked and recorded, providing both hosts and guests with payment history and status.

+---

+### ⭐ Review System

+Allows users to leave reviews and ratings for properties they’ve stayed at.
+This helps build trust and transparency on the platform by giving future guests insights into the experiences of others.

+---

+### 📦 API Documentation

+RESTful APIs are documented using the OpenAPI standard and exposed via tools like Swagger UI for easy testing and integration.
+Additionally, GraphQL is supported to provide flexible data queries for frontend developers.

+---

+### 🚀 Performance Optimization

+Implements caching with Redis and database indexing to improve API response times and reduce server load.
+Background tasks handled by Celery ensure that time-consuming operations don’t block real-time user interactions.